sgoldenlab/simba/docs/Scenario1.md

 4. You can click on the values in the entry boxes and change them until you are satisfied.
 By default, the entry boxes are populated with the meta data from the video files.

-5. Regardless if you updated the values in the table or not, click on `Update distance_in_mm` at the top of the window: this will save the information displayed in the table into a .csv file.
-The .csv file is saved as *video_info.csv* and is stored in the `project_folder\logs` folder.
+5. Regardless if you updated the values in the table or not, click on `Update distance_in_mm` at the top of the window: this will save the information displayed in the table into a CSV file.
+The CSV file is saved as *video_info.csv* and is stored in the `project_folder\logs` folder.
 After clicking on the `Update distance_in_mm` button, you can proceed to the next step.

 6. Next, to get the `Pixels/mm` for the first video, click on `Video1` and the following window will pop up.
 The window that pops up displays the first frame of `Video1`.